sbormann/ioBroker.iqontrol/README.md

 ## Changelog

 ### dev
-* (sbomann) Removed some unnecessary horizontal lines in dialog.
+* (sbormann) Removed some unnecessary horizontal lines in dialog.
-* (sbomann) Added option to edit caption of STATE or LEVEL.
+* (sbormann) Added option to edit caption of STATE or LEVEL.
-* (sbomann) Enhanced ADDITIONAL_INFO list (you can go back to old style via option) and added optional columns.
+* (sbormann) Enhanced ADDITIONAL_INFO list (you can go back to old style via option) and added optional columns.
+* (sbormann) Added some polyfils for older browsers.

 ### 1.9.5 (2021-08-20)
 * (sbormann) Removed prevention of injection for iframes.